-NORAD—the bi-national command responsible for air defense of the North American air space—is ensuring airspace safety and security for the Space Transportation System -130 launch and landing, providing air patrols to enforce the Federal Aviation Administration’s Temporary Flight Restriction zones over the space shuttle and along its flight path.
+NORAD—the bi-national command responsible for air defense of the North American air space—is ensuring airspace safety and security for the STS-128 launch and landing and providing air patrols to enforce the FAA’s Temporary Flight Restriction zones over the space shuttle and along its flight path.
 NORAD support will consist of fighter planes and U.S. Coast Guard helicopters enforcing the TFR.

 The FAA flight restriction (depicted in illustration attached to this release), and the associated Notice to Airmen can be viewed in its entirety by linking to the FAA’s Web site at www.faa.gov, or by clicking on the state of Florida link at the top of the Web page.